 Educational Psychology - M.Ed.

 Educational Psychology is an academic program in the Department of Educational Psychology, Leadership, & Counseling.
 The program equips students with a comprehensive knowledge of learning, motivation, development, and educational foundations.
-Additionally, students learn to apply quantitative and qualitative research skills in a manner that promotes educational improvement while valuing diversity.
+Additionally, students learn to apply quantitative and qualitative research skills in a manner that promotes educational improvement while valuing individual differences.
 Thus, educational psychology attracts students from various educational and professional backgrounds including education, psychology, human sciences, business, sports sciences, and health sciences.

 Program work within Educational Psychology is developed and guided by a strong conceptual framework, the standards from the National Council for the Accreditation of Teacher Education (NCATE), guidelines from the American Psychological Association (APA), American Educational Research Association (AERA), and National Association of School Psychologists (NASP) and the sound professional judgment of an experienced and caring faculty.